-Young respondents are concerned about gender stereotypes and gender inequalities in the society (e.g. sexual relationships are allowed and even encouraged for boys and not for girls).
+Young people are concerned about gender stereotypes and gender inequalities in the society (e.g. sexual relationships are allowed and even encouraged for boys and not for girls).
 They believe this is due to low level of awareness.
-In addition, they believe that glib and ridiculing remarks by adolescent boys, bullying of girls during discussion of issues of sexuality education like, for example, reproductive system, is due to low level of awareness.

-Young respondents highlighted difficulties of communicating with parents, feeling of embarrassment and other barriers, one of the reasons of which is lack of psychological readiness of parents.
+Young respondents also highlighted difficulties of communicating with parents, feeling of embarrassment and other barriers, one of the reasons of which is lack of psychological readiness of parents.
 However, they believe that ideally parents are key agents conductive of sexuality education and underline the importance of open and timely communication with parents.